bromsk/BayesInPython/docs/02-GLMMsInR.md

 </tbody>
 </table>

+For a check of model fit, I compare predicted moths per day to the observed moths per day.

 Note: when I predict for new data, I set $DaysOfCatch = 1$, and then I compare to the moths per day variable ($mothsperday = nYSB / DaysOfCatch$).
 I want to exclude any patterns related to the varying time intervals.